 Loyola Medicine encompasses Loyola University Medical Center in Maywood, Gottlieb Memorial Hospital (community hospital) in Melrose Park, MacNeal Hospital (teaching hospital) in Berwyn and care centers at more than 35 locations across Illinois.
 Fellows learn the system through departmental immersions, high-level project ownership, and participation in executive meetings.
-Fellows also receive mentorship from and report directly to Dr. Chad Whelan, President of Loyola University Medical Center.
+Fellows also receive mentorship from and report directly to Shawn P. Vincent, President and Chief Executive Officer of Loyola Medicine.

 Change the System